Supermarket: Early experiments in building large stores and chain stores

 The concept of an inexpensive food market relying on economies of scale was developed by Vincent Astor, but he was ahead of his time.
 He founded the Astor Market in 1915, investing $750,000 of his fortune into a 165′ by 125′ (50×38-metre) corner of 95th and Broadway, Manhattan, creating, in effect, an open-air mini-mall that sold meat, fruit, produce and flowers.
 The expectation was that customers would come from great distances ("miles around"), but in the end, even attracting people from ten blocks away was difficult, and the market folded in 1917.

 The Great Atlantic & Pacific Tea Company (A&P), which was established in 1859, was an early grocery store chain in Canada and the United States.
 It became common in North American cities in the 1920s.
-Early chains like A&P did not sell fresh meats or produce.
-During the 1920s, to reduce the hassle of visiting multiple stores, U.S. grocery store chains like A&P introduced the combination store.
+Early chains such as A&P did not sell fresh meats or produce.
+During the 1920s, to reduce the hassle of visiting multiple stores, U.S. grocery store chains such as A&P introduced the combination store.
 This was a grocery store which combined several departments under one roof, but generally maintained the traditional system of clerks pulling products from shelves on request.
 By 1929, only one in three U.S. grocery stores was a combination store.